IBM-Cloud/sap-automated-deployment-scripts/README.md

-**IBM Cloud solution tutorials, preparation for SAP deployments in a Virtual Private Cloud:**
+**References and IBM Cloud solution tutorials, preparation for SAP deployments in a Virtual Private Cloud:**

 - prepare your deployment server with terraform&ansible